Prior to Now on Combe Down link: Ralph Allen and Prior Park

 |Known for||Quarrying of Bath Stone|

-Much is unknown or obscure regarding Allen's early life is unclear and various sources give different information.
-He may have been baptised at St Columb Major in Cornwall on 24 July 1693; however, this baptism shows the father as Philip Allen, while the Oxford Dictionary of National Biography gives his parents as John Allen and Mary Elliott.
-As a teenager he worked at the Post Office run by his grandmother.
+Much is unknown or obscure regarding Allen's early life.
+The Oxford Dictionary of National Biography gives his father as Philip Allen, reputed to be an innkeeper.
+As a teenager, Allen worked at the Post Office at St Columb, run by his grandmother.
 He moved in 1710 to Bath, where he became a post office clerk, and at the age of 19, in 1712, became the Postmaster of Bath.
 In 1742 he was elected Mayor of Bath.

 Involvement in the postal system